 Blackstrap molasses has certain nutrients that can help reduce muscle cramps.
 These include iron, calcium, magnesium, potassium, manganese, and vitamin B6.
 Since the uterus is also a muscle, these nutrients can help reduce menstrual cramps.

-Since blackstrap molasses, as already discussed, is rich in iron, it also helps women replenish their iron levels which otherwise go down due to blood loss.
+Since blackstrap molasses, as already discussed, is rich in iron, it also helps women replenish iron levels, which otherwise go down due to blood loss.

 7. Can Promote Bone Health

-With blackstrap molasses, you gain quite a few of the nutrients required to keep bones healthy and strong.
+Blackstrap molasses contains many nutrients to keep bones healthy and strong.
 These nutrients include calcium, iron, potassium, manganese, and magnesium.
-By maintaining a recommended daily quota of these minerals, you can lower the risk of osteoporosis as well as other bone diseases.
+By maintaining a recommended daily quota of these minerals, you can lower the risk of osteoporosisi XA condition in which bones become so weak and brittle that a mild stress or even a simple cough can lead to a fracture. as well as other bone diseases.

 Many of the vitamins and minerals that blackstrap molasses contains are required to maintain a healthy heart and reduce the risk of strokes, heart attacks, and cardiovascular diseases.
 These heart-protecting nutrients include Vitamin B6, calcium, magnesium, potassium, and manganese.
 Together, they have the ability to fight oxidative stress, treat blood clots, lower blood pressure, and prevent inflammation of the cardiovascular system.